Gepo Acrylic Floor Lamp

-This type of light was produced by many companies in several variations and has similarities with a design by Gino Sarfatti for his own company Arteluce; the Moon pendant lamp, model 2130 from 1969, also used in several floor lamps (see below).
-It also has similarities with the Kuplat (Bubbles) lamp, designed by Yki Nummi and made by Sanka Oy for Stockmann Orno, Finland.
+Lamps in this style were produced by many companies in several variations.
+It has similarities with the Kuplat (Bubbles) pendant lamp, designed by Yki Nummi and made by Sanka Oy for Stockmann Orno, Finland since 1959.

-Yki Nummi (1925-1984) designed a similar lamp in 1959.
+Yki Nummi (1925-1984) designed his pendant lamp in 1959.
 It was named Kuplat and was produced by Sanka Oy, today in production by Innolux.

 Yki Nummi was born on October 31, 1925 in China as a child of a Finnish missionary.
 Later on, he studied mathematics and physics in Turku and Helsinki and afterwards he studied design at the School of Applied Arts in Helsinki from 1946 until 1950.

 He worked as lighting designer for the Finnish Stockmann-Orno A.B. light factory from 1950 to 1975 and designed hundreds of light fixtures.